 Anne Arundel Bankruptcy 16-0126557

 Client is seeking help with filing bankruptcy.
-Client’s debt is estimated at $100K which consists primarily of credit cards, medical bills, payday loans and student loans.
+Client’s debt is approximately 100k which consists primarily of credit cards, medical bills, payday loans and student loans.
 She does not own any real property or land.
 The client would like to file bankruptcy so she can be debt free and work on paying student loans.
 The client has never filed bankruptcy before.
 She has filed tax returns for the past 3 years.
-If interested in this case, contact Monica Fulwood at email@example.com or 443-451-4087.
+No real property or land.
+If interested in this case, contact Monica Fulwood at firstname.lastname@example.org or 443-451-4087.

 Baltimore County FDCPA Violation 17-0128049